Colpodon

+Top view of the lower part of the mandibular region corresponding to a specimen of Colpodon propinquus.
+This specimen belongs to the paleontological collection of the Museo Patagónico de Ciencias Naturales Juan Carlos Salgado (MPCN).

 Colpodon is an extinct genus of herbivorous mammal, belonging to the order Notoungulata.
 It lived during the Early Miocene, in what is today Argentina and Chile, in South America.

 Description

 This animal is almost exclusively known from cranial remains, and its general appearance is globally unknown.
 From a comparison with some of its better known relatives, like Scarrittia and Huilatherium, it can be supposed that Colpodon was a relatively heavy-shaped animal, with a stature comparable to that of a sheep.
 Its skull was rather short and tall, with a characteristic set of teeth, differing from most of its close relatives, the Leontiniidae.
-The upper canines were completely absent, and the incisors were well-developed bu lacking labial girdles.
+The upper canines were completely absent, and the incisors were well-developed by lacking labial girdles.